HomeCEU/BehatChainedStepsExtension/README.md

 #### Known Limitations or Quirks

-* Chained Steps used within Scenario Outlines will not be printed during the Scenario Outline, but will be printed within the Executed Steps section.
-(So, the blue part will not be expanded to show chained steps, but the red/green part will.)
+* Chained Steps used within Scenario Outlines will not be printed by the formatter.
+The @BeforeStep and @AfterStep hooks will still be triggered between chained steps.